 Homemade Lice Prevention Spray

-(this recipe is the 1% solution that was 100% effective in the study cited above)
+(12 drops is the equivalent of a 1% solution, which was 100% effective in the study cited above)

 Blend the above solutions in the spray bottle and spray on hair to coat.

 To Prevent Lice: Spray on hair daily in the morning and/or at night.
 Work through entire head of hair.

 To Remove Lice: Spray on hair at night and comb through dampened hair with a fine toothed comb in the morning.

 Notes on Lavender: Hungarian Lavender has a sweet scent, and Bulgarian Lavender has a more herbaceous scent.
 So choose according to your desire.

 Don’t feel like DIYing Your Own Lice Prevention Spray?

 I know that sometimes time is of the essence.